-As at December 31, 2018, the Company has a cumulative deficit of \$29,002,753 (December 31, 2017 - \$27,231,143), continuing losses and is not yet generating positive cash flows from operations.
+As at December 31, 2020, the Company has a cumulative deficit of \$31,327,782 (December 31, 2019 - \$29,434,152), continuing losses and is not yet generating positive cash flows from operations.
+However, management believes that its current working capital position is sufficient to support planned operations for the next twelve months.

 These consolidated financial statements were prepared on a going-concern basis in accordance with International Financial Reporting Standards ("IFRS").
 Funding for operations has been obtained primarily through private share offerings.
 Future operations are dependent upon the Company's ability to finance expenditure requirements and upon the achievement of profitable operations.
-Management believes it will be successful in raising the necessary funding to continue operations in the normal course of operations; however, there is no assurance that these funds will be available on terms acceptable to the Company or at all.
+Management believes it will be successful in raising the necessary funding to continue operations in the normal course of operations; however, there is no assurance that these funds will be available on terms acceptable to the Company or at all (See Note 16).
 These consolidated financial statements do not include adjustments to the amounts and classification of assets and liabilities that might be necessary should the Company be unable to continue operations.
 Such adjustments could be material.